Cold Corrugation: What It Is, How It Works, and Why It Matters

 03

 Yes.
-Eliminating heat and steam significantly reduces energy consumption and associated CO₂ emissions.
+Manufacturing locally and eliminating steam significantly reduces the energy consumption and CO₂ emissions associated with making corrugated board.

 Summary